 DUDLEY MOORE.
 CBE.
 1935-2002.

 It was with great sorrow that I have learned of the very sad and premature passing of actor, comedian and pianist Dudley Moore at the age of 66.

 For me, his early and tragic death is almost a personal loss, for it was the superb jazz played by The Dudley Moore Trio that inspired me to become a successful jazz musician myself.
-He was also the last of my four musical heroes to pass on, the other three being Brian Jones, Horst Jankowski and Roy Budd.
+He was also the last of my four musical heroes to pass on, the other three being pianists Horst Jankowski and Roy Budd – and Rolling Stones Guitarist Brian Jones.

 Dudley died at his home in New Jersey on 27th March 2002 after a long struggle with a brain disease.
 He passed away in no pain, surrounded by family and friends after contracting pneumonia as a complication of progressive supranuclear palsy, a rare and incurable disorder similar to Parkinson’s disease.
 He will be missed tremendously.